GoogleCloudPlatform/datacatalog-tag-engine/docs/external_load_balancer.md

 Here's a high-level diagram of the main components: <br><img src="../static/architecture.png" alt="arch" width="500"/>

-The first five steps are manual, the last step is done with Terraform.
+The first 5 steps are manual, the last step is done with Terraform.

 1. Create (or designate) two service accounts: